[Coronavirus] Russia's 'fake cures' putting EU lives at risk

 Russia and China used "overt and covert tactics".

-Overt ones included displays of outrage by Russian and Chinese diplomats, as well as official state propaganda.
+Overt ones included displays of fulminating outrage by Russian and Chinese diplomats and state propaganda.

 Hidden ones included fake blogs, trolls, and bot armies.